Femoral nerve dysfunction: Treatment

 Treatment for femoral dysfunction comes in several ways depending on the symptoms of the patient.
 This includes dealing with the underlying causes, lifestyle remedies, medications, physical therapy and surgery.
 In order to relieve minor symptoms, patients are to deal with the underlying cause and make changes to their lifestyles.
-For example, if compression on the nerve is the underlying cause, it is important to avoid tight clothing, or activities that can put pressure on the femoral nerve for a long period of time in order to relieve the compression.
+For example, if compression on the nerve is the underlying cause, it is important to avoid tight clothing, or activities that can put pressure on the femoral nerve over long periods of time.
 If diabetes is the underlying condition, patients will need to lose weight or find ways to bring their blood sugar back to normal.
-However, if the condition still persists, treatments such as medication and physical therapy is required.
+However, if the condition still persists, treatments such as medication and physical therapy are required.

 In addition to the corticosteroids injection in the leg to reduce inflammation, pain medications are prescribed to alleviate pain.
 For such neuropathic pains, the most common prescriptions are gabapentin, pregabalin, or amitriptyline.
 Physical therapy on the other hand, not only helps to build strength in leg muscles, but also helps to reduce pain and promote mobility.
 Rehabilitation will be focused on areas such as hip abduction, hip rotation and kneeling hip flexor stretch.
 Moreover, orthopaedic devices may also be given to patients to assist with mobilization.
 If conservative treatments above still lead to unsuccessful treatment outcomes, surgery, which is more invasive, is the last resort.
 However, up till now, surgery for femoral neuropathy poses a tough challenge because there have been no cases of complete functional recovery despite the microsurgical equipment development.